superoo7/web/POSTING_GUIDELINES.md

 Steemhunt is a “product hunting” site, **not a writing curation site**.
 We have a certain format that all hunters should follow when posting a product in order to make a fair/effective ranking chart.
 Please follow the directions below:

 5-1.
 The field “name of product” should ONLY contain the official name of the product.
 Please do not include special characters such as trademark or copyright symbols in that field.<br>
 5-2.
-The screenshot images should ONLY be the product itself.
-Please do not share descriptive images from another site other than the product (e.g. App Store download page).<br>
+The screenshot images should ONLY be of the product itself.
+Please do not share descriptive images from any sites other than that of the product (e.g. App Store download page).<br>
 5-3.
 Do not duplicate the product name or use any non-product-specific words in the field “short description.” <br>
 5-4.
 Do not attach non-related screenshot images or videos.<br>
 5-5.
 Do not use low quality product images.<br>